thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 ## Exercises:

-* Nothing to submit, but work through this entire article and follow along.
+* Nothing to submit, but work through this entire article and practice sections.

 ## Included Resources: